 9.16.6.11 An arrangement shall be provided to connect the inert gas main to the external supply of inert gas.
-The arrangement shall consist of a branch with a flange joint DN 250 mm fitted forward of the non-return valve specified in 9.16.6.5.
+The arrangement shall consist of a flange with bolt connections for a pipe with nominal diameter 250 mm isolated from the inert gas main by means of a valve and fitted forward of the non-return valve specified in 9.16.6.5.
 Flange design shall comply with the requirements of 2.4.3.